kbaseIncubator/relation_engine_incubator/delta_load_atomicity.md

 * When updates are complete, blacklist the green collections and remove the blacklist for the red collections
     * Ideally atomically - in ElasticSearch this is possible with aliases, for example
+      * In Arango there doesn't seem to be an easy way to do this - no collection aliasing or renaming
 * Delete the green collections
 * Change the red collection to green